M7-TROJAN/DataBase/Z_Exercises/README.md

 2. EmployeesDB Folder: Inside, you'll discover the EmployeesDB.bak file, which serves as a sample database for problems 51 to 54.
 It includes a diagram (relational_schema_diagram.png) too.

+and Inside the "practice-on-northwind-database" folder, you'll find 3 Files:

+1. `northwind-Schema.png`: Illustrative diagram of the Northwind database schema.
+2. `NorthWindDatbaseScript.sql`: SQL script for creating the Northwind database.
+3. `queries.sql`: File containing 50 SQL queries and their corresponding answers for the Northwind database.
+These queries cover various data retrieval, manipulation, and reporting tasks within the database.

-These databases are where I practiced and improved my SQL skills by tackling problems.
+These databases and their 104 queries are where I practiced and improved my SQL skills by tackling problems.
 You too can enjoy the learning journey!

 ### How to Restore the Sample Database